futurice/windows-app-development-best-practices/README.md

 4. Name the new configuration for example "Debug-native", pick Debug from the Copy Settings drop down menu, check "Create new solution configurations", and click "OK".
 5. Make sure you're active Solution configuration is now the new "Debug-native" configuration
 6. Select your app project and go to Project -> Properties
-7. Go to the Build tab and check "Compile with .NET Natie tool chain"
+7. Go to the Build tab and select "All platforms" from the "Platform" drop down menu
-8. Repeat the step 7. for all of your target platforms by switching the "Active solution platform" in Build -> Configuration manager in between.

-For more info goto https://msdn.microsoft.com/en-us/library/dn584397(v=vs.110).aspx
+8. Check "Compile with .NET Native tool chain"

+If you run into the fore mentioned exceptions look at [this MSDN page](https://msdn.microsoft.com/en-us/library/dn600165(v=vs.110).aspx#Step6) for help.

+For more information on .NET Native compilation go to: [MSDN](https://msdn.microsoft.com/en-us/library/dn584397(v=vs.110).aspx)

 ### Use [caller information attributes](http://msdn.microsoft.com/en-us/library/hh534540(v=vs.110).aspx) when tracing
 | #VS15 #VS13 #UWP #W81 #C6 #C5